jake0011/vacation_training_25/web_dev/tools&setup.md

 A small upfront investment in tooling and environment setup saves you hours of frustration later.
 The goal here is a reproducible environment that lets you focus on learning HTML/CSS, not fighting your tools.

 ### Accounts you should create (one-time)
-- GitHub (or GitLab/Bitbucket) — for hosting code and collaborating.
+- GitHub — for hosting code and collaborating.
-- An email account you check frequently (for GitHub notifications, password resets).

 ### Recommended tools
 - **Text editor:** Visual Studio Code (VS Code).
 Lightweight, extensible, and widely used in industry.